-Since first entering the workforce as a young person, I’ve seen so many versions of what success can look like.
-Sadly, I’ve also witnessed people who are most often seen as champions of success going more than the extra mile.
-Don’t get me wrong, I think delivering more than what’s expected is a key part of accelerating your career — proving your ability to think outside the box, exercising your unique talents and showcasing all the wonderful ways you can solve a problem, are essential to getting recognised and rewarded — however, if you’re becoming exhausted, disengaged and ultimately unhealthy as a result, that’s a massive problemo.
+Since first entering the workforce as a young person I’ve seen so many versions of what success can look like.
+Sadly, I’ve also witnessed people who are seen as champions of success going more than the extra mile.
+Don’t get me wrong, I think delivering more than what’s expected is a key part of accelerating your career — proving your ability to think outside the box, exercising your unique talents and showcasing all the wonderful ways you can solve a problem, are essential to getting recognised and rewarded — however, if you’re becoming exhausted, disengaged and ultimately unhealthy as a result that’s a BIG problemo.

 I keep my phone by my bed most nights and it leaves me vulnerable to late night notifications and out of hours emails.
-The omnipresence of technology means that like me, many of us can be virtually tapped on the shoulder with work requests at any point during our personal time.
+The omnipresence of technology means we can be virtually tapped on the shoulder with work requests at any point during our personal time.
 The phenomenon of feeling like you need to always be contactable is actually called “telepressure”.
-Psychologically, it can be really hard to switch off from technology — it’s so easy to say “I’ll just reply to this one email”, and then find yourself an hour later deep in a chain of conversations, links, docs and tasks.
+Psychologically, it can be really hard to switch off from technology — it’s so easy to say “I’ll just reply to this one email” and then find yourself an hour deep in a chain of conversations, links, docs and tasks.
 If you don’t trust yourself to stick to the rule of “just one more”, there are plenty of apps that will do it for you.
 Offtime, Moment or Flipd, monitor your usage, block specific notifications and functionalities, and can even lock you out if you’ve reached your daily digital limit.

 Thinking about it all leaves me feeling pretty stressed to be honest.
-While in small doses, stress can push you forward in really positive ways — to explore things that make you feel nervous or to dive into the deep-end and challenge yourself — but when you feel unable to concentrate, resentful of the day ahead of you or like you want to run for the hills at the sight of a new email in your inbox, then that’s a big red flag.
-Chances are, the world won’t end if you push a deadline back or take time out for the sake of your health — I think the key is more about managing expectations and communicating how things are tracking, even if that means updating timelines.
+While in small doses, stress can push you forward in really positive ways — to explore things that make you feel nervous or to dive into the deep-end and challenge yourself — it can also leave you feeling unable to concentrate, resentful of the day ahead or like you want to run for the hills at the sight of a new email in your inbox.
+That’s a big red flag.
+Chances are the world won’t end if you push a deadline back or take time out for the sake of your health.
+I think the key is more about managing expectations and communicating how things are tracking even if that means updating timelines.

 If you’re feeling particularly overwhelmed and like you can’t quite cope with the stress and pressure of your day to day life, it might be time to reach out to a mental health professional.
 There are many services you can access either over the phone or through online chat.
 All of which are free, confidential, and available 24/7.
 You can contact Lifeline (Ph: 13 11 14), Headspace (Ph: 1800 650 890) or BeyondBlue (Ph: 1300 224 636).